g-haine/phraise/docs/_posts/2023-08-20-a-rosenbrock-framework-for-tangential-interpolation-of-port-hamiltonian-descriptor-systems.md

 [Tim Moser](authors/tim-moser), [Boris Lohmann](authors/boris-lohmann)

 ## Abstract
- We present a new structure-preserving model order reduction (MOR) framework for large-scale port-Hamiltonian descriptor systems (pH-DAEs).
+ABSTRACT We present a new structure-preserving model order reduction (MOR) framework for large-scale port-Hamiltonian descriptor systems (pH-DAEs).
 Our method exploits the structural properties of the Rosenbrock system matrix for this system class and utilizes condensed forms which often arise in applications and reveal the solution behaviour of a system.
 Provided that the original system has such a form, our method produces reduced-order models (ROMs) of minimal dimension, which tangentially interpolate the original model’s transfer function and are guaranteed to be again in pH-DAE form.
 This allows the ROM to be safely coupled with other dynamical systems when modelling large system networks, which is useful, for instance, in electric circuit simulation.

 ## Citation
 - **Journal:** Mathematical and Computer Modelling of Dynamical Systems